Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Code Privacy Phase

 \subsubsection{Control Flow}

-Since SCA does not evaluate code while it is being executed, it cannot decide which branch of the program control flow it should follow.
-So, it needs to consider every branch that can occur, i.e., understand the program's control flow regarding conditional instructions (\texttt{if}, \texttt{switch} and \texttt{loops}) and whether or not one control flow's branch is independent of another.
+Since static analysis does not evaluate the code while it is being executed, it cannot determine which branch of the program's control flow to follow.
+So, it needs to consider every branch that can occur, i.e., understand the program's control flow of conditional instructions (\texttt{if}, \texttt{switch} and \texttt{loops}) and whether or not one branch is independent of another. \texttt{switch} instructions are processed as being \texttt{if}, while \texttt{loops} are considered to be executed once and, hence, their instructions are processed as being outside the loops.

-To this end, we extended ITL-tokens with three fields: \texttt{depth, order} and \texttt{type}.
+To this end, we extended the ITL tuples with three fields: \texttt{depth}, \texttt{order} and \texttt{type}, resulting in tuples in the form \texttt{<ITL-token, line\_number, depth, order, type>}.
 To help explain the purpose of these fields, we present in Listing \ref{lst:cfnumbers} a PHP excerpt with various control flow branches, where these fields are illustrated as comments. \texttt{depth} indicates the number of \texttt{if} statements nested inside another.
 For instance, the depth of ITL-tokens of line 3 is 2 because this line exists within a nested \texttt{if} statement of depth 1.
 Line 8 also has depth 2 for the same reason and is not nested inside the \texttt{if} of line 2. \texttt{order} denotes the number of \texttt{if} statements inside a depth.
 For instance, the order of any token in line 3 is 1 because it belongs to the first if-else block inside the \texttt{if} of line 1.
 Line 8 has order 2 since it belongs to the second \texttt{if} from the \texttt{if} of line 1.
 Finally, \texttt{type} is the type of the control flow, and its value describes whether the branch is an \texttt{if} (value 1), an \texttt{elseif} (a positive number that increments for each \texttt{elseif}), or an \texttt{else} (value -1).
 The type of line 3 is 1 because it is inside an \texttt{if}, but in line 5, it is -1 because it is inside an \texttt{else}.
 Yet, these fields are set to zero in line 12 since they are outside any control flow if-branch.

-\texttt{switch} instructions are processed as being \texttt{if}, while \texttt{loops} are considered to be executed once and, hence, their instructions are processed as being outside the loops.

-Combining the two approaches described above, the Relationship Finder builds the DCFG with a series of linked ITL-token pairs.
-In Figure \ref{fig:arch_example}, at the top of the Relationship Finder box, these pairs are illustrated.
-The left-side indicates the ITL-tokens with dependencies, while the right-side indicates their ITL-tokens dependencies, represented in their extended form.
-Note that the last three parameters of each extended token are set to zero because the code example of the figure does not contain conditional instructions.